Cecil Taylor Unit: Reception

-The Allmusic review by Michael G. Nastos states "this is as close to as definitive an ensemble as Taylor has launched".
+The AllMusic review by Michael G. Nastos considered the band heard on the recording "as close to as definitive an ensemble as Taylor has launched".

-The authors of the Penguin Guide to Jazz Recordings wrote: "This was a superb group, full of contrast but bursting with the spirit of Taylor's music and exultant in its ability to make it work...
+The authors of the Penguin Guide to Jazz Recordings awarded the album four of four stars, writing: "This was a superb group, full of contrast but bursting with the spirit of Taylor's music and exultant in its ability to make it work...
 These are colourful records: Ameen is a key member of the group...
 Malik and Lyons play bright or wounded or bitingly intense lines, and they play their part in a group chemistry which sometimes has the players contrasting with one another, sometimes combining to push the music forward, sometimes providing a textured background to Taylor's own sustained flights of invention.
 After the ferocity of his playing and organization in the late '60s, there is more obvious light and shade here, the freedoms more generously stated, the underlying lyricism more apparent."

-Writing for Burning Ambulance, Phil Freeman described "Idut" as "an erupting music... offering solo piano passages..., duos and trios, and explosive sections involving the entire band", and compared the sound of the opening of the piece to that of an Elliott Carter string quartet.
+Writing for Burning Ambulance, Phil Freeman described "Idut" as "an erupting music... offering solo piano passages..., duos and trios, and explosive sections involving the entire band", comparing the opening of the piece to that of an Elliott Carter string quartet.
 "Serdab" is depicted as "an interlude of gentle beauty", whereas "Holiday en Masque" is "a half-hour, album-side-long avalanche of sound".
 Freeman remarked: "Unison passages, arising out of the overall storm of sound like rainbows arcing between thunderclouds, reveal the scored nature of this music and the intense, focused rehearsals Taylor called before the recording began."

+Larry Birnbaum of DownBeat awarded the album five of five stars, calling it the work of "Taylor at the peak of his maturity".